Klement Gottwald: Сoup d'état

 Outwardly, though, Gottwald kept up the appearance of working within the system, announcing that he intended to lead the Communists to an absolute majority in the upcoming election—something no Czechoslovak party had ever done.
 The endgame began in February 1948, when a majority of the Cabinet directed the Communist interior minister, Václav Nosek, to stop packing the police force with Communists.
 Nosek ignored this directive, with Gottwald's support.
 In response, 12 non-Communist ministers resigned.
 They believed that without their support, Gottwald would be unable to govern and be forced to either give way or resign.
 Beneš initially supported their position, and refused to accept their resignations.
-Gottwald not only refused to resign, but demanded the appointment of a Communist-dominated government under threat of a general strike.
+At that point, Gottwald dropped all pretense of liberal democracy.
+He not only refused to resign, but demanded the appointment of a Communist-dominated government under threat of a general strike.
 His Communist colleagues occupied the offices of the non-Communist ministers.

 On 25 February, Beneš, fearing Soviet intervention, gave in.
 He accepted the resignations of the non-Communist ministers and appointed a new government in accordance with Gottwald's specifications.
 Although ostensibly still a coalition, it was dominated by Communists and pro-Moscow Social Democrats.
 The other parties were still nominally represented, but with the exception of Foreign Minister Jan Masaryk they were fellow travellers handpicked by the Communists.
 From this date forward, Gottwald was effectively the most powerful man in Czechoslovakia.

 On 9 May, the National Assembly, now a docile tool of the Communists, approved the so-called Ninth-of-May Constitution.
 While it was not a completely Communist document, its Communist imprint was strong enough that Beneš refused to sign it.
 Later that month, elections were held in which voters were presented with a single list from the National Front, now a Communist-controlled patriotic organization.
 Beneš resigned on 2 June.
 In accordance with the 1920 Constitution, Gottwald took over most presidential functions until 14 June, when he was formally elected as President.